-Agency Name: Code Enforcement Code enforcement agencies are defined under the law as care custodians, and as such are mandated reporters of elder/dependent adult abuse.
-Code Enforcement is the prevention, detection, investigation and enforcement of violations of statutes or ordinances regulating public health, safety, and welfare, public works, business activities and consumer protection, building standards, land-use, or municipal affairs.
-Agency Description: Code enforcement is a function local governments perform that citizens consider impactoments of private pactoments view code enforcement as an annoying intrusion into the free use of private pactoments view code enforcement as an annoying intrusion into the free use of private pactoments view code enforcement as an annoying intrusion into the free use of private pactoments view code enforcement as an annoying intrusion into the free use of private pactoments with duly-adopted regulations such as land use and zoning ordinances, he housing codes, sign standards, and uniform building and fire codes.
-In recent years, for state regulations governing air and water quality and the transport and storage of haze wastes, and requirements for implementing the Americans with Disabilities Act have on play.
-Local governments are now obliged to include enforcement of these rules and region in the array of responsibilities they assume for protecting the public health and welfare. community goals, such as protecting property values and the environment. de enforcement as an annoying intrusion into the free use of private property. thas been a process whereby local governments use various techniques to gain the duly-adopted regulations such as land use and zoning ordinances, health and sign standards, and uniform building and fire codes.
-In recent years, federal and as governing air and water quality and the transport and storage of hazardous quirements for implementing the Americans with Disabilities Act have come into ernments are now obliged to include enforcement of these rules and regulations What to Report: County's local APS intake.
+Agency Name: Code Enforcement Code enforcement agencies are defined under the law as care custodians, and as such are mandated reporters of elder/dependent adult abuse. statutes or ord Code Enforcement is the prevention, detection, investigation and enforcement of violations of statutes or ordinances regulating public health, safety, and welfare, public works, business activities and consumer protection, building standards, land-use, or municipal affairs.
+Agency Description: Code enforcement is a function local governments perform that citizens consider important for accomplishing community goals, such as protecting property values and the environment.
+Others view code enforcement as an annoying intrusion into the free use of private property.
+Traditionally, it has been a process whereby local governments use various techniques to gain compliance with duly-adopted regulations such as land use and zoning ordinances, health and housing codes, sign standards, and uniform building and fire codes.
+In recent years, federal and state regulations governing air and water quality and the transport and storage of hazardous wastes, and requirements for implementing the Americans with Disabilities Act have come into play.
+Local governments are now obliged to include enforcement of these rules and regulations in the array of responsibilities they assume for protecting the public health and welfare.
+What to Report: County's local APS intake.
 APS should report any violations of laws regulating public nuisance, public health, safety, and welfare, public works, business activities and consumer protection, building standards, land-use, or municipal affairs to code enforcement.
 Contact Information /Where to Report: Does client/authorized representative need to be involved in the referral/cross -report?
 No Agency responsibility or what to expect: Code enforcement agencies are defined under the law as care custodians, and as such are mandated reporters of elder/dependent adult abuse.